A Linearly Convergent Conditional Gradient Algorithm with Applications to Online and Stochastic Optimization: Introduction

-The main contribution of this work is a conditional gradient algorithm for oflline smooth and strongly convex optimization over polyhedral sets that requires only a single linear optimization step over the domain on each iteration and enjoys a linear convergence rate, an exponential improvement over previous results in this setting.
+The main contribution of this work is a conditional gradient (aka Frank-Wolfe) algorithm for oflline smooth and strongly convex optimization over polyhedral sets that requires only a single linear optimization step over the domain on each iteration and enjoys a linear convergence rate, an exponential improvement over previous results in this setting.

 We also consider the setting of \textit{online convex optimization} \cite{Zinkevich03, ShalevShwartz12, Hazan09, Warmuth10}.
 In this setting, a decision maker is iteratively required to choose a point in a fixed convex decision set.
 After choosing his point, an adversary chooses some convex function and the decision maker incurs a loss that is equal to the function evaluated at the point chosen.
 In this adversarial setting there is no hope to play as well as an optimal offline algorithm that has the benefit of hindsight.
-Instead the standard benchmark is an optimal naive offline algorithm that has the benefit of hindsight but that must play the same fixed point on each round.
+Instead the standard benchmark is an optimal naive offline algorithm that has the benefit of hindsight but must play the same fixed point on each round.
 The difference between the cumulative loss of the decision maker and that of of this offline benchmark is known as \textit{regret}.
-Based on our new linearly converging conditional gradient algorithm, we give algorithms for online convex optimization over polyhedral sets that perform only a single linear optimization step over the domain on each iteration while having optimal regret guarantees in terms of the game length, answering an open question of \cite{KalaiVempala, Hazan12}.
-Using existing techniques we give an extension of this algorithm to the {partial information} setting which obtains the best known regret bound for this setting \footnote{ Since we use only one linear optimization step per iteration, our regret bounds suffer from a certain blow-up in the form of a small polynomial in the dimension and certain quantities of the polytope, however these additional factors are independent of the game length and are all polynomial in the input representation for standard combinatorial optimization problems, i.e. matroid polytopes, matching polytopes.}.
+Based on our new linearly converging conditional gradient algorithm, we give algorithms for online convex optimization over polyhedral sets that perform only a single linear optimization step over the domain on each iteration while enjoying optimal regret guarantees in terms of the game length, answering an open question of Kalai and Vempala \cite{KalaiVempala}, and Hazan and Kale \cite{Hazan12}.
+Using existing techniques we give an extension of this algorithm to the {partial information} setting which obtains the best known regret bound for this setting.